mboljen/ffmpeg-tools/share/doc/ffmpeg-cropdetect.md

 # ffmpeg-cropdetect

-This script is part of the bundle `ffmpeg-tools` documented [here](../../README.md).

-## Description

-This script detects black margins of one or several video files.
+Detect black margins of one or several video files

 ## Synopsis